 - 30 ounces canned tomato sauce, that's 2 15-ounce cans of sauce

 - Kosher salt and black pepper

 - In a small bowl, place the toasted bread and cover with milk (or water) to soak.
 When bread is soft and well-soaked, squeeze the liquid out completely and discard remaining milk if any.

 - Transfer the bread to a large mixing bowl.
 Add round beef and remaining meatball ingredients.
 Knead well until well-combined.
 Cover the meat mixture and rest in the fridge for now.

-- Preheat oven to 400 degrees F.
+- Preheat oven to 400°F.

 - While oven is heating, prepare the sauce.
-In a sauce pan or large skillet, heat 2 tbsp of extra virgin olive oil over medium heat until shimmering but not smoking.
+In a sauce pan or large skillet, heat 2 tablespoon of extra virgin olive oil over medium heat until shimmering but not smoking.
 Add onions and cook for 3 minutes or so.
 Add garlic and cook for another minute, stirring regularly.
-Now add red wine and cook to reduce by about 1/2, then add tomato sauce, bay leaf and remaining sauce ingredients.
+Now add red wine and cook to reduce by about ½, then add tomato sauce, bay leaf and remaining sauce ingredients.
 Bring to a boil, then lower heat and simmer for 15 minutes.

 - Prepare a large baking dish and lightly oil the bottom with extra virgin olive oil.

 - Take the meat mixture out of the fridge.
 Wet your hands and scoop portions of about 2 ½ tablespoon of the meat mixture and form into large elongated meatballs (football-shaped.)
 You should have 15 to 16 meatballs or so.
 Arrange meatballs in the papered baking dish and top with the sauce (be sure to have removed the bay leaf from the sauce.)